 What do I need to attach when uploading a Gift Aid Declaration or yellow envelope to enable an HMRC Claim to be made?

-HMRC claims can only be made when Bishop's House has seen a scan of the Gift Aid Declaration or yellow envelope for each donor represented on the claim.
+HMRC claims can only be made when the Finance Office has seen a scan of the Gift Aid Declaration or yellow envelope for each donor represented on the claim.
 The claim will be held up until this verification takes place.

 How can I get help on GiftWise?